pelinbalci/Intro_Deep_Learning/Intro_NN/notes/2_Cross_Entropy.md

 IT MAKES SENSE.

-A GOOD MODEL HAVE HIGH PROBABLITY FOR THE RIGHT CLASSIFIED POINTS.
+A GOOD MODEL HAVE HIGH PROBABILITY FOR THE RIGHT CLASSIFIED POINTS.
-NEGATIVE LOGARITM OF A HIGH NUMBER WILL BE LOW.
+NEGATIVE LOGARITHM OF A HIGH NUMBER WILL BE LOW.

     if the probability of a point is 1;